wodby/docker4php/README-nfs.md

 Preliminary:

+Clone jisc-collections-symfony into the same directory as this README.

 NB site uses localhost rather than php.docker.localhost

 Take a db dump of your  current setup  and make it available to your